Home | Get Involved | All Opportunities

 Explore the steps below to see how artists develop, create, and sustain their practice at Toi Aro.

-Turn ideas into action.
-Find opportunities, support, and pathways to grow your creative practice.
+Find opportunities to grow your creative practice.

 Access time, space, and support to develop ideas, experiment, and bring new work to life.